Communicating Operator Conditions to OLM

 False, OLM will:

-- Prevent a CSV that replaces the operator’s existing CSV from leaving the PendingPhase.
+- Prevent a channel entry in a subscribed package that replaces the operator’s existing CSV from leaving the PendingPhase.

 Upgradeable condition might be useful when: